Sony Xperia Z1: Camera

-Although featuring similar CPU and GPU chipsets as used in the Samsung Galaxy Note 3 that supports 2160p at 30fps and 1080p at 60fps video recording, the Xperia Z1's video recording is capped at 1080p@30fps.
+Although featuring similar CPU and GPU chipsets as used in the Samsung Galaxy Note 3 that supports 4K@30fps and 1080p@60fps video recording, the Xperia Z1's video recording is capped at 1080p@30fps.

 However, this limitation can be bypassed by applying custom third-party modifications to the device.

-A gimmick in the Z1's camera software is the "Clear image zoom" feature within the "Superior Auto" mode, which is simple lossless digital zoom enabled by a lower (8 megapixel) resolution setting on a 20 megapixel sensor.
+A gimmick in the Z1's camera software is the "Clear image zoom" feature within the “Superior Auto” mode, which is a simple lossless digital zoom enabled by a lower (8 megapixel) resolution setting on a 20 megapixel sensor.

 Remote-controllable

 The phone is capable of being fully remote-controlled from a computer through the free TeamViewer QuickSupport app.

 Variants

 All variants support four 2G GSM bands 850/900/1800/1900 and five 3G UMTS band 850/900/1700/1900/2100 (except SO-01F model).

 Reception

 A CNET.co.uk review liked the sleek, waterproof design, powerful core and sharp, bright screen.
 A Wired review by Dave Oliver thought the phone felt heavy but liked the screen, sharp image and covered expansion slot covers.